Fariba-Kamani/online-bank-account-system/TESTING.md

 * **To handle issues if the user enters unauthorized inputs or attempts to perform unauthorized transactions.**
   * Testing Steps:
     * Tested invalid data inputs (e.g., non-numeric amounts, special characters) and unauthorized actions (e.g., withdrawing more than available funds).
-    * Simulated unauthorized access attempts, like incorrect login credentials or accessing restricted data.
+    * Simulated unauthorized access attempts, like incorrect login credentials.
   * Expected Outcomes:
     * Invalid inputs are rejected with clear error messages
-    * Unauthorized transactions and access attempts are not allowed.
+    * Unauthorized transactions are not allowed.
-  Result: As expected.
+  * Result: As expected.

 * **To ensure the platform is secure and reliable by protecting clients' sensitive information.**
   * Overlapping with the user's goal: Ensure sensitive information (personal ID, PIN, account details) is protected.
 This has been already tested in the user goals section.